rayzerbrain/SpectatorShootingRange/README.md

 This plugin is not intended to affect gameplay and is only intending to provide spectators with an alternate time-killer while waiting to spawn.
 However, certain aspects of the plugin may affect natural gameplay.
 This includes: hearing spectators shooting guns near the escape on surface, and being able to faintly hear and talk to said spectators (if the configuration allows)

 ### Configuration
-The configurations that will appear in your [port number]-config.yml file allows you to change the following:
+The configurations that will appear in your [port number]-config.yml file allows you to do/change the following:

 Enable or disable the plugin